CW: This post uses explicit language

 Since high school, I’ve watched my friends be the ones who are desired.
 I’ve watched guys slide into their DMs.

 I’ve waited off to the side as guys have ran up to them begging for their number after a wicked wine at a party.
-I’ve sat quietly when the person I had a crush on almost unfailingly ended up to ironically have a crush on one of my friends.
+I’ve sat quietly when the person I had a crush on almost unfailingly ended up having a crush on one of my friends.
 I’ve watched as all the normal teenage experiences of everything from relationships to cringey first time stories happened to what felt like everyone but me.
 I’ve watched my friends fall into love, out of love, suffer through heartbreaks, love men, hate men, love women, and just about everything in between.

 Glow-ups came and went, and the whole time, the one constant seemed to be that I was not pretty.
 Hot?
 Sexy?
 Fine?
 Maybe on a good day.